Rudxain/Rosetta-Sisyphus/CONTRIBUTING.md

 Because I want local and remote repos to have the same `eol`

 ## Linting
-**NO.**
+**NO.** I want each lang to show its quirks, for the sake of diversity!

-I want each lang to show its quirks, for the sake of diversity!
+However, I recommend using [SC](https://github.com/koalaman/shellcheck) to verify POSIX-compliance of `sh` scripts.
+If there's a better way to statically-check POSIX scripts, please let me know